 Academic Rules Petition

 The permission of the Dean of Students may be required for you to receive academic credit for a particular class or to be granted an exception to an applicable academic rule.
-In such cases, you must complete an Academic Rules Petition (which is available in the Registrar's Office) and secure the signature of the Dean of Students.
+In such cases, you must complete an Academic Rules Petition (available in the Registrar's Office) and secure the signature of the Dean of Students.
 The Academic Rules Petition covers the following circumstances:

 In order to graduate, students must complete six semesters of 10 units or more.
 Students who are in their last semester and require fewer than 10 units to complete their degree may be allowed to enroll in a minimum of 8 units with the Dean of Students' approval.
 In all other cases, the 10-unit minimum applies.